Why is Aquatera going to begin providing water to the Town of Wembley?

 On January 1, 2019 there was a ten per cent increase due to what we call a franchise fee.
 This is paid directly to the Town for the right to use Town easements, rights of way and roads for Aquatera infrastructure and for the exclusive right to provide water and wastewater service within the Town.
 The total sum of the franchise fees we collect will be paid back to the Town.
 Example:

 - Water: $1.538 x 16m3 = $24.60 + fixed rate of $11.33 x 10% franchise fee = $39.52

 - Wastewater: $1.48 x 16m3 = $23.68 + fixed rate of $10.18 = $33.86

 On March 1, 2019 there was a marginal increase of 2.5 per cent from Aquatera to adjust our water rate increase.
 This works out to approximately $0.60 added to your bill.
 Example:

 - $1.538 x 2.5% = $1.576

 - At 16m3, the total increase is approximately $0.60

-On May 1, 2019 the Town will be increasing its wastewater rates again for the infrastructure project.
+On May 1, 2019 the Town increased its wastewater rates again for the infrastructure project.
 Example: